Backgrounds are the foundation for creating an engaging presentation.

 This example is one presentation background that everyone has probably used a few times.
 I wouldn’t be surprised if it was part of the first presentation software ever.

-It’s may be extremely simple, but it’s just as effective all these years later.
+It may be extremely simple, but it’s just as effective all these years later.
 That’s because you can use this on any presentation topic or in any industry.
+Get your message across in a simple but powerful way with these simple presentations templates.

 This ease of use and flexibility will help you create a killer presentation in no time.
 Take a look at how it was used throughout the slides below: